madrury/ridge-regression-and-noisy-predictors/README.md

-Adding Multiplicitive Random Noise to Regression Predictors is Ridge Regression
+Adding Multiplicative Random Noise to Regression Predictors is Ridge Regression
 -------------------------------------------------------------------------------

-This repository contains code, visuals, and a proof that adding multiplicitive random noise to regression predictors results, in expectation, in reidge regression.
+This repository contains code, visuals, and a proof that adding multiplicative random noise to regression predictors results, in expectation, in ridge regression.

 ![Regression Comparisons](img/regression-comparisons.png)